exercism/ruby/README.md

 # Pull down any changes
 git fetch upstream

-# Merge any upstream changes with your master branch
+# Merge any upstream changes with your main branch
-git checkout master
+git checkout main
-git merge upstream/master
+git merge upstream/main
 ```

 Depending on your git workflow preferences and the state of your local repo,